 Merlot has been grown in France for several centuries.
 One-half of its parentage was discovered in the late 20th century by a team of scientists at the University of California, Davis.
 The grape is a genetic descendant of Cabernet Franc and a close relative to Malbec, Cabernet Sauvignon, and Carmenere.
 A decade later and the final piece of the puzzle was solved.
 A little-known variety cultivated in a forgotten vineyard in Brittany, now called Madeleine Noire de Charentes, was discovered by accident.
 It was later observed that Madeleine vines adorned houses in villages like Tanzac and Maixe in the Poitou-Charentes region, spiking the interest of viticulturists.
 Genetic testing proved conclusively that this esoteric gem was the mother of Merlot.
 Indeed, they share much in common; both varieties ripen fairly early in the growing season, producing attractive and plump wine.

 Long established in the Bordeaux vineyards situated east of the Dordogne, the variety has gained ground in the Medoc in recent years.
-Although Cabernet Sauvignon has always been the king of the Bordeaux Left Bank, winegrowers became frustrated with its inability to reach satisfactory levels of ripeness in appellations like Saint-Estephe.
+Although Cabernet Sauvignon has always been the king of the Bordeaux Left Bank, winegrowers became frustrated with its inability to reach satisfactory ripeness levels in appellations like Saint-Estephe.
 In such cases, it makes sense to replace Cabernet with Merlot, particularly on the cooler clay soils (Merlot loves clay terroir) that often typify vineyards north and west of Pauillac.
 By 1988, half of Bordeaux’s vineyards were planted with Merlot, which was scarcely the case at the turn of the 20th century.
 But it is now exceedingly popular in Bordeaux’s less exalted appellations, such as Cotes de Bordeaux, Cotes de Bourg, and the Saint-Emilion satellites.
 This is due to the simple fact that Merlot, overall, is not a difficult variety to cultivate.

 Visit any Right Bank chateau in September, and you’ll marvel at the rows of Merlot vines, heavy with large bunches of dark blue grapes.
 All being well, Merlot tends to ripen about two weeks earlier than Cabernet Sauvignon, which is a significant advantage in a maritime climate susceptible to autumn downpours.
 Indeed, Merlot has a long history of ‘saving’ inclement vintages in Bordeaux, such as 1992 and 1993, when the Cabernet failed to ripen successfully.
 Merlot offers ripe and silky tannins, a soft texture, rich fruit, and plenty of alcohol/body in standout vintages.
 What’s to dislike?

 In addition, Merlot does present one or two challenges, especially in difficult years.
 Early ripening varieties can be a blessing and a hindrance, as they tend to bud earlier, increasing the risk of spring frost attacks devastating the potential yield.
 This occurred as recently as April 2021, affecting several regions in Bordeaux and beyond.
 Merlot also shows some fragility during flowering; if the weather is too cold during flowering, the infant flowers or berries will fall off or fail to set normally, a process known as coulure.
 Downy mildew and botrytis attacks (fungus) are other constant headaches in wetter vintages.
-Mildew affects the leaves of Merlot vines, which become discolored, eventually dropping off, which drastically reduces the plant’s ability to make energy via photosynthesis, slowing down the maturation rate.
-Fortunately, there is a treatment available involving copper sulphate.
+Mildew affects the leaves of Merlot vines, which become discolored, eventually dropping off, drastically reducing the plant’s ability to make energy via photosynthesis and slowing down the maturation rate.
+Fortunately, there is a treatment available involving copper sulfate.

 Full disclosure time: winemakers in locations as diverse as Napa, Mendoza, France’s Languedoc, and Hawkes Bay (New Zealand) are crafting world-class Merlot.
 But there is a complexity, elegance, and nuance to Bordeaux-grown Merlot that cannot be replicated.
 The variety is found throughout the wider region, planted on both the Left and Right Banks.
 Yet the finest expressions are undoubtedly made in the vineyards of Pomerol and Saint-Emilion, albeit Merlot seldom appears as a standalone varietal.

 The grape has achieved a remarkable synergy with the clay-limestone terroir of Saint-Emilion.
-Merlot has long been the dominant variety here, accounting for over 68 percent of plantings.
+Merlot has long been the dominant variety, accounting for over 68 percent of plantings.
 The plateau’s cool and deep calcareous soils offer many advantages; they are water-retentive in warmer years, rich in minerals and nutrients.
 The generally warm summers ripen Merlot to perfection, creating structured and generous wines that can age for decades.
 When blended with Cabernet Franc and potentially a dash of Cabernet Sauvignon, Merlot produces exquisite red wine in Saint Emilion.
 In their youth, aromas of black cherry, plum, and raspberry fill the glass, often complemented by vanilla, cedar, and vibrant black fruits.
 As Merlot-dominant wines age, they take on the most beautiful tertiary characteristics, marked by bitter chocolate, tobacco, cut grass, woodsmoke, and licorice.
 Above all else, great Saint-Emilion should be defined by freshness, perfume, good acidity, and exceptional length.
 The palate will be concentrated (but not overblown), and the fruit clearly and precisely defined.
-It represents Merlot as its very best.
+It represents Merlot at its very best.

 The most highly regarded estates cultivate vineyards on a celebrated buttonhole of blue clay, rich in crasse de fer (iron).
 It is said that the famous ’boutonniere’ contributes to the truffle and violet aromas that typify the best Pomerol wines.
-Almost always composed of at least 75% Merlot, Pomerol is a profoundly sensual style, with a structure that rarely obscures the concentrated and opulent fruit.
+Almost always composed of at least 75% Merlot, Pomerol is a profoundly sensual style with a structure that rarely obscures the concentrated and opulent fruit.
 Unlike Saint-Emilion, there is no official classification of Pomerol’s wine estates, as the region has decided to let collectors be the final arbiter.
 The rising prices at auction suggest that they have been vindicated.

 Tasting a landmark vintage of Pomerol like 2005 is a true privilege.
 The wines are often very attractive in the relative stages of their youth, with a nose of black cherries, damson, and red berries.
 However, an exquisite and voluptuous wine will emerge with age, defined by flavors of black truffle, licorice, mint, cigar box, and vanilla, with spice and complexity on the finish.
 Pomerol represents the pinnacle of achievement for the Merlot grape in every sense of the word: rich and seamless, powerful yet refined and balanced.
 Expect to pay.